cmd-ml/ComputationalMaterialsScreening/README.md

 highly stable phases of inorganic ABX3 halides: A = Li, Na, K, Rb, Cs, Tl; B = Be, Mg, Ca, Ge, Sr, Sn, Pb; and X = F, Cl, Br & I,”  RSC Adv., vol. 13, no. 13, p.
 9026-9032, 2023.

-The hosting website of the computational materials: https://cms-zgj7.onrender.com
+The hosting website of the computational materials: https://cms-zgj7.onrender.com.
+Users need to wait about 15 seconds for the website to be activated by the server.